AdobeDocs/experience-manager-cloud-manager.es-ES/help/using/custom-code-quality-rules.md

 }
 ```

-### Product APIs annotated with @ProviderType should not be implemented or extended by customers {#product-apis-annotated-with-providertype-should-not-be-implemented-or-extended-by-customers}
+### Las API de producto anotadas con @ProviderType no deben ser implementadas o ampliadas por los clientes {#product-apis-annotated-with-providertype-should-not-be-implemented-or-extended-by-customers}

-**Clave**: CQBP -84, CQBP -84-dependencias
+**Clave**: CQBP-84, dependencias CQBP-84

-**Tipo**: Error
+**Type: Bug**

-**Gravedad**: Crítico
+**Severity: Critical**

 **Desde**: Versión 2018.7.0

-La API de AEM contiene interfaces y clases Java que solo están pensadas para utilizarse, pero no implementadas, por código personalizado.
-For example, the interface *com.day.cq.wcm.api.Page* is designed to be implemented by ***AEM only***.
+The AEM API contains Java interfaces and classes which are only meant to be used, but not implemented, by custom code.
+For example, the interface com.day.cq.wcm.api.Page is designed to be implemented by AEM only.********

-Cuando se agregan nuevos métodos a estas interfaces, estos métodos adicionales no afectan al código existente que utiliza estas interfaces y, como resultado, la adición de nuevos métodos a estas interfaces se considera compatible con versiones anteriores.
-However, if custom code ***implements*** one of these interfaces, that custom code has introduced a backwards-compatibility risk for the customer.
+When new methods are added to these interfaces, those additional methods do not impact existing code which uses these interfaces and, as a result, the addition of new methods to these interfaces are considered to be backwards-compatible.
+However, if custom code implements one of these interfaces, that custom code has introduced a backwards-compatibility risk for the customer.******

-Interfaces (and classes) which are only intended to be implemented by AEM are annotated with *org.osgi.annotation.versioning.ProviderType* (or, in some cases, a similar legacy annotation *aQute.bnd.annotation.ProviderType*).
-Esta regla identifica los casos en que se implementa una interfaz de este tipo (o una clase) por código personalizado.
+Interfaces (and classes) which are only intended to be implemented by AEM are annotated with org.osgi.annotation.versioning.ProviderType (or, in some cases, a similar legacy annotation aQute.bnd.annotation.ProviderType). **** This rule identifies the cases where such an interface is implemented (or a class is extended) by custom code.

 #### Non-Compliant Code {#non-compliant-code-3}